LiliaFramework/Lilia/docs/docs/libraries/lia.languages.md

 **Purpose**

-Loads all Lua language files from the given directory and merges their `LANGUAGE` tables.
+Loads every Lua language file in a directory and merges their `LANGUAGE` tables into the cache.

 **Parameters**